Facts & Figures

 - The Westminster Kennel Club, established in 1877, is America’s oldest organization dedicated to the sport of purebred dogs.

 - The Westminster Kennel Club Dog Show, first held in 1877, is America’s second-longest continuously held sporting event, behind only the Kentucky Derby.
-It has survived power outages, snowstorms, a national depression, two World Wars, and a tugboat strike that threatened to shut down the city.
+It has survived power outages, snowstorms, a national depression, two World Wars, and a tugboat strike in NYC, and most recently, a pandemic.

 - Westminster pre-dates the founding of the governing body of the sport, the American Kennel Club, which was established in 1884.